-Cyber crims are serious and require the representation of an experienced criminal defense attorney.
-If you are facing cyber crime charges, contact The Law Firm of Elliott Kanter today.
+Cyber crimes are serious and require the representation of an experienced criminal defense attorney.
+If you are facing cyber crime charges, contact The Law Office of Elliott Kanter today.

 As the Internet has developed, questions have been raised about our security and privacy on the web.
-There have been numerous data hacks in the United States, and the public release of personal information, so it’s no surprise cybercrime has blossomed.
+There have been numerous data hacks in the United States, and the public release of personal information, so it’s no surprise cyber crime has blossomed.
 In fact, the FBI reports that losses from Internet crime doubled in 2009 alone.
 If you are charged with criminal computer activity, it’s often considered a federal offense.
 But the truth of the matter is, in their desire to see justice prevail, law enforcement officials often violate personal rights.
 So you need an experienced San Diego computer crime attorney to fight for your rights.
 It’s your future.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+Call The Law Office of Elliott Kanter for a no-cost, no-obligation consultation.

 Computer crime involves many activities and may include: